 Let’s look closer at how you will map out your weekly sermons within each series…

-Within the sermon series, choose the sermon title, Bible passage, and big ideas of the message.
-The big idea of the message is a one-sentence synopsis of the main point you are wanting your congregation to walk away with.
+Within the sermon series, choose the sermon title, Bible passage, and big ideas of the sermon.
+The big idea of the sermon is a one-sentence synopsis of the main point you are wanting your congregation to walk away with.

 Notice what happens when you follow this system: Months before you preach a sermon, you develop a plan.
 You’ve established a plan for the year as you’ve created your preaching calendar, you’ve chosen sermon series to place throughout the year and broken them down into certain weeks within your calendar, and then you’ve honed in even further by detailing each week’s message with the scripture you’re wanting to focus on for that week and the big idea you’re wanting to leave them with.